roderickmackenzie/matlab_robot_buggy/WS2/worksheet.md

 **Question 2.14:**  Change the script so that if two ships are closer than 0.5km it prints the word "Warning!", the locations of both ships and the distance by which they are separated.

 The above questions, are really just to get you back into thinking about programming again.
-If you struggle with these, go and revise MATLAB a bit more.
-Myself and the demonstrators are also happy to help you with your questions in the lab.

 **Make sure you make a copy of your code after each lab to USB stick, last year some groups buggies went missing between labs.**